 The teacher, or other staff member, who was responsible for the student at the time of the accident will complete an accident report using the official school form.
+See CEC policy First-Aid Trained Staff at School Events.

-Serious Injury or Illness (but not threatening to life, limb, or digit)
+Serious Injury or Illness (but not threatening to life, limb or digit)